 Improving Health, Health Care and Quality of Life

-DENVER, Aug.
-19, 2019 /PRNewswire/ -- DAVITA INC. (NYSE: DVA), "DaVita," a Fortune 500® health care provider focused on transforming care delivery to improve quality of life for patients around the globe and the largest provider of kidney care services in the U.S., announced today the preliminary results of its modified "Dutch auction" tender offer for up to $1.2 billion of its common stock at a price per share not less than $53.50 and not more than $61.50, which expired at 12:00 midnight, New York City time, at the end of the day on August 16, 2019.
+DENVER, Sept.
+15, 2020 /PRNewswire/ -- DAVITA INC. (NYSE: DVA) ("DaVita"), a health care provider focused on transforming care delivery to improve quality of life for patients globally and one of the largest providers of kidney care services in the United States, announced today the preliminary results of its modified "Dutch auction" tender offer for up to $1.0 billion of its common stock at a price per share of not less than $77.00 and not more than $88.00, which expired at 12:00 midnight, New York City time, at the end of the day on September 14, 2020.

-Based on the preliminary count by the depositary for the tender offer, a total of 21,969,132 shares of the Company's common stock were validly tendered and not validly withdrawn at or below the price of $56.50 per share, including 13,467,338 shares that were tendered through notice of guaranteed delivery.
+Based on the preliminary count by the depositary for the tender offer, a total of 8,000,679 shares of DaVita's common stock were validly tendered and not validly withdrawn at or below the price of $88.00 per share, including 3,388,259 shares that were tendered through notice of guaranteed delivery.

-In accordance with the terms and conditions of the tender offer and based on the preliminary count by the depositary, the Company expects to repurchase a total of 21,969,132 shares of its common stock through the tender offer at a price of $56.50 per share, for a total cost of $1,241,255,958.00, excluding fees and expenses but including an additional 730,194 shares that the Company plans to accept for repurchase in accordance with Rule 13e-4(f) of the Securities Exchange Act of 1934, as amended, which allows the Company to accept an additional number of shares not to exceed 2.0% of its outstanding shares of common stock.
-The total of 21,969,132 shares that the Company expects to accept for repurchase represents approximately 13.7% of the Company's total outstanding shares of common stock as of August 16, 2019.
+In accordance with the terms and conditions of the tender offer and based on the preliminary count by the depositary, DaVita expects to purchase a total of 8,000,679 shares of its common stock through the tender offer at a price of $88.00 per share, for a total cost of $704,059,752, excluding fees and expenses related to the tender offer.

-The number of shares expected to be purchased in the tender offer and the purchase price per share are preliminary and subject to change.
-The preliminary information contained in this press release is subject to confirmation by the depositary and is based on the assumption that all shares tendered through notice of guaranteed delivery will be delivered within the required three business day period.
-The final number of shares to be purchased in the tender offer and the final purchase price per share will be announced following the expiration of the guaranteed delivery period and the completion by the depositary of the confirmation process.
-Payment for the shares accepted for purchase pursuant to the tender offer, and the return of all other shares tendered and not purchased, will occur promptly following the completion of the confirmation process.
+The number of shares expected to be purchased in the tender offer is preliminary and subject to change.
+The preliminary information contained in this press release is subject to confirmation by the depositary and is based on the assumption that all shares tendered through notice of guaranteed delivery will be delivered within the required two business day period.
+The final number of shares to be purchased in the tender offer will be announced following the expiration of the guaranteed delivery period and the completion by the depositary of the confirmation process.
+Payment for the shares accepted for purchase pursuant to the tender offer will occur promptly following the completion of the confirmation process.

-The dealer manager for the tender offer is Credit Suisse Securities (USA) LLC.
-Georgeson LLC is serving as information agent for the tender offer and Computershare is serving as the depositary for the tender offer.
+The dealer manager for the tender offer is BofA Securities, Inc. Georgeson LLC is serving as information agent for the tender offer and Computershare is serving as the depositary for the tender offer.

 Vice President, Investor Relations

-About DaVita Inc. DaVita (NYSE: DVA) is a Fortune 500® health care provider focused on transforming care delivery to improve quality of life for patients around the globe.
-DaVita is the largest provider of kidney care services in the U.S. and has been a leader in clinical quality and innovation for 20 years.
-Through DaVita Kidney Care, DaVita treats patients with chronic kidney failure and end stage renal disease.
+DaVita (NYSE: DVA) is a health care provider focused on transforming care delivery to improve quality of life for patients globally.
+The company is one of the largest providers of kidney care services in the United States and has been a leader in clinical quality and innovation for over 20 years.
+Through DaVita Kidney Care, the company treats patients with chronic kidney failure and end stage renal disease.
 DaVita is committed to bold, patient-centric care models, implementing the latest technologies and moving toward integrated care offerings for all.
-As of June 30, 2019, DaVita served approximately 205,000 patients at 2,723 outpatient dialysis centers in the United States.
-DaVita also operated 248 outpatient dialysis centers in nine countries across the world.
-DaVita has reduced hospitalizations, improved mortality, and worked collaboratively to propel the kidney care industry to adopt an equitable and high-quality standard of care for all patients, everywhere.
-To learn more about how DaVita is leading the health care evolution, please, visit DaVita.com/About.

-- the delivery within the required three business day period of shares tendered through notice of guaranteed delivery;
+- the delivery within the required two business day period of shares tendered through notice of guaranteed delivery;

 - our ability to complete the tender offer, including the number of shares we are able to purchase pursuant to the tender offer;